sachinKumarYadav7/WebDev_Hackathon/README.md

-# WebDev Hackathon Project

-## Overview
-This project is a library management system developed for a Web Development Hackathon.
-The application allows users to browse, issue, and manage books.

 # IIT DH Library Management System

 Welcome to the IIT DH Library Management System!
 This project is designed to manage library operations including book issuing, returning, and tracking user activities.